-These project photos show a vaulted ceiling remodeled with exposed beams, demonstrating how contrasting light and dark colors can make a large room seem even bigger.
+These project photos show a ceiling remodeled with exposed beams, demonstrating how contrasting light and dark colors can make a large room seem even bigger.

 The room remodeled was the home’s great room – which, as you can see from the ‘before’ pictures, was large and expansive with great natural lighting and a towering ceiling.